Description

 Applying this definition to our asset in some examples:

-• Looking at the total return of % in the last 5 years of Roundhill Ball Metaverse ETF, we see it is relatively lower, thus worse in comparison to the benchmark SPY (107.7%)
+• Looking at annual performance (CAGR) in of 9.6% in the period of the last 3 years, we see it is relatively smaller, thus worse in comparison to SPY (13.7%).

 Using this definition on our asset we see for example: